diegodiazgarciadev/Earthquakes-vs-Volcanoes/README.md

 ![image](https://user-images.githubusercontent.com/82879300/131388210-b82866a2-da5a-4cc8-9862-c6d433f4badb.png)

 ## Volcanoes

+The volcano dataset is divided in 2 csv (there are 5 but we only we will use 2), the volcanoes one and the eruptions.
+We need to merge both of them to be able to use it correctly.

 We need to clean both datasets (Volcanoes, eruptions), then mergin and then show some charts about them:
  * Number of volcanoes and eruptions per country